-Here, we combine tree-ring records covering three droughts (1966, 1977, 1999), species functional and hydraulic trait measurements, and forest census data from a 25.6-ha ForestGEO plot in Virginia (USA) to test a series of hypotheses and associated specific predictions (Table 1) designed to yield functional understanding of how tree size, microenvironment, and species’ traits collectively shape drought responses.
+Here, we combine tree-ring records covering three regional droughts (1966, 1977, 1999), species functional and hydraulic trait measurements, and forest census data from a 25.6-ha ForestGEO plot in Virginia (USA) to test a series of hypotheses and associated specific predictions (Table 1) designed to yield functional understanding of how tree size, microenvironment, and species’ traits collectively shape drought responses.
 First, we focus on the role of tree size and its interaction with microenvironment.
 We confirm that, consistent with most forests globally, larger-diameter trees tend to have lower drought resistance in this forest, which is in an ecoregion represented by only one study in [@bennett_larger_2015] (H1.0).
 We then test hypotheses designed to disentangle the relative importance of tree height (H1.1), crown exposure (H1.2), and root water access, which should be greater for larger trees in dry but not in perpetually wet microsites (H1.3).
 Second, we focus on the role of species’ functional and hydraulic traits and their interaction with tree height.
 We hypothesize that drought resistance will follow observed patterns in relation to wood density (negative effect; @hoffmann_hydraulic_2011), specific leaf area (positive effect), and xylem architecture (i.e., ring or diffuse/ semi-ring porous), but that hydraulic leaf traits including PLAdry and πtlp will prove better predictors (H2.1).
 We then test whether these traits correlate with tree height (H2.2), potentially driving the observed tendency for taller trees to suffer more during drought (H2.3).
 Finally, we focused on variability among droughts, asking how community resistance varied across droughts (H3.1) and whether the factors confirming vulnerability or resistance varied across droughts (H3.2).

 Materials and Methods